 But this is a reality for many owners of serviced apartments.

 Because of the long leases, serviced apartments can only be sold to investors - the owner-occupier market is effectively shut out.

 This severely affects the level of demand for the product and restricts capital growth.

 While there are always exceptions to the rule, generally speaking serviced apartments have poor capital growth.

 If they didn't, why would they need to offer a rental guarantee?

-With more and more serviced apartments available, the problem of oversupply will hinder the capital growth of the category.
+With more and more hotel rooms available, the problem of oversupply will hinder the capital growth of the category.

 Also the high rental returns become less appealing the more you investigate the high risks involved.

 There are also many other traps to avoid if you are thinking of investing in a serviced apartment.

 For instance, what obligations do you have to renovate the property at the end of the lease?